john-cuffe/MAMBA2/README.md

       - \*data2_name\*_id: the id for the record in the second dataset
       - match: 1 if the pair is a match, 0 otherwise.

-### MAMBA.properties
+### MAMBA properties
  <a id="mamba_properties"/>
 This is the file you will edit to run MAMBA.
-After setting your configurations, just run run_match.py.
+After setting your configurations, just run run_match.py *your properties file name here*.
+Do not include the .properties file ending in the command

 #### Variables: